3 children fall ill after drinking juice at restaurant, police say

 An adult who was with the three children also experienced burns in his mouth after tasting the juice.

 The children were transported to Lancaster General Hospital for treatment.
 The two children with more severe reactions were upgraded to trauma patients and flown to Penn State Hershey Medical Center.
-They were listed in serious but stable condition, police said.
+They were listed in serious but stable condition but have since improved to fair condition.

 The third child and the adult were released after treatment at Lancaster General.